Claustral capers

 It’s late, very late as we find somewhere to pitch tents.
 There excitement in the air and a bit of a buzz as you get after a long drive for adventure.

-We have an early start so it’s pretty up straight to bed to find some sleep.
+We have an early start so it’s pretty much straight to bed to find some sleep.

 We’ve come north to the hills inland of Coffs Harbour with grand plans but the weather is fickle.
 Rain through the week has the creeks pumping.